mlswg/mls-extensions/draft-ietf-mls-extensions.md

 #### Sender data encryption

-In addition, `TargetedMessageSenderAuthData` is encrypted in a similar way to `MLSSenderData` as described in {{Section 6.3.2 of !RFC9420}}.
+In addition, `TargetedMessageSenderAuthData` is encrypted similarly to `MLSSenderData` as described in {{Section 6.3.2 of !RFC9420}}.
 The `TargetedMessageSenderAuthData.sender_leaf_index` field is the leaf index of the sender.
 The `TargetedMessageSenderAuthData.authentication_scheme` field is the